9thAzure/2D_Regular_Polygons/README.md

 ### Zip-file download.
 1. Go to the **Releases** page.
 2. Download the zip file in **Assets** section of the wanted release.
-3. Extract the `complex_shape_creation` folder from the zip file and put it in the `addons` folder in the target project.
+3. Extract the `simplified_shape_creation` folder from the zip file and put it in the `addons` folder in the target project.
     Create the `addons` folder if it does not exist yet project.

 ***